kyma-project/busola/docs/extensibility/resources.md

 Busola supports only the current version of the configuration and the prior one.

-Therefore, whenever a new version of the configuration is proposed, there is a possibility to migrate your configuration to the latest version.
+Therefore, whenever a new version of the configuration is proposed, you can migrate your configuration to the latest version.
 To do so, go to your Config Map and click the **Migrate** button.

 ### Example (latest vesion)